 Good governance practices are evaluated as part of the Investment Adviser's ESG integration process.
 Such practices are assessed through a monitoring process.
 Where relevant,-fundamental analysis of a range of governance metrics that cover areas such as auditing practices, board composition and executive compensation, among others, is also conducted.
 The Investment Adviser also engages in regular dialogue with companies on corporate governance issues and exercises its proxy voting rights for the entities in which the Fund invests.
-Capital Group expects companies to recognize the need for constructive relationships with those stakeholders that are most important to the company's specific business - whether it is the workforce, customers, regulators and policymakers, or others in the communities and the environment in which the company operates.
+Capital Group expects companies to recognize the need for constructive relationships with those stakeholders that are most important to the company's specific business - whether it is the workforce, customers, regulators and policymakers, or others in

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. the communities and the environment in which the company operates.
 Companies that understand how stakeholders relationships affect their reputation can be better equipped to create long-term value.
 Transparency and accountability are key.
 Capital Group expects companies to disclose data and insights on areas of stakeholder focus, including aspirational goals, quantitative targets and strategy setting.
-Capital Group also expects the board to set the top and provide effective independent oversight.
+Capital Group also expects the board to set the tone at the top and provide effective independent oversight.